Jon1969Edwards/UnrealEngine5.2VLC/README.md

 ## Credits
 - Original plugin by Timo Helmers
-- Adapted for Unreal Engine 5.4.4 by [Your Name]
+- Adapted for Unreal Engine 5.4.4 by Jon Edwards